-The Receiver Indicator Light acts as a low battery indicator, flashing every 20 seconds when battery replacement is required.
+The Receiver Indicator Light acts as a low battery indicator, flashing every 4 to 5 seconds when battery replacement is required.
+Test your Receiver Collar at least once a month to verify that it is functioning properly and that it activates at the Boundary Wire.